gitAkashDass/Proof-Of-Concept-Data-Science/README.md

 * ISRO and NASA Budget Data Was Scraped
 * Both Data Was Scraped and Converted To a CSV file And uploaded to the Datasets_POC Folder

+# 5) Getting BLACK ROCK and SP500 Stock Data using yfinance
+* This is a Proof Of concept
+* The Data Was collected using yfinance library
+* S&p500 Data was collected and will be used for further analysis.
+* Black Rock Data was collected and will be used for further analysis.